Christmas Markets Along the Rhine- Cruise the Rhine in December

 What’s so fun about a Christmas Market Cruise along the Rhine?

-If you are wondering… why cruise the Rhine?
+If you are wondering, why cruise the Rhine?
 Why not just drive?

 Ahhh…. easy.
 Think about it.
 You take your luggage aboard the narrow, well-appointed ships, unpack, and you are done.
-You won’t have to unpack again until it’s time to get off the boat.
+You won’t have to unpack again until it’s time to disembark.
 YOUR ROOM TRAVELS WITH YOU!
 No checking in and out of hotels, looking for parking, or getting lost on the highway at night in winter.
 It’s ideal.
 The ships are very nice, the rooms are comfortable, and most have a large window to watch the banks of the river flow by.
 Dining rooms serve delicious food three times a day.
 While there aren’t any Las Vegas-type Shows, musicians often come aboard and play for people in the lounge.

 I can’t imagine a more relaxed way to travel than a Rhine Cruise.